Cpicon/FraudDetectionCreditCard/docs/plan.md

 Build a production‑style, event‑driven MVP that showcases end‑to‑end MLOps skills on AWS, centred on real‑time fraud detection using a publicly available credit‑card dataset.
 ### Assumptions:
+- The project is a proof of concept (PoC) for a hiring manager, not a production system.
-The design assumes moderate demo traffic (hundreds of events per minute), tight personal budget (< USD 50/mo per environment), and the need to demonstrate best‑practice DevOps patterns (IaC, CI/CD, tagging, monitoring) without incurring the full complexity of enterprise security or compliance frameworks.
+- The design assumes moderate demo traffic (hundreds of events per minute), tight personal budget (< USD 50/mo per environment), and the need to demonstrate best‑practice DevOps patterns (IaC, CI/CD, tagging, monitoring) without incurring the full complexity of enterprise security or compliance frameworks.
-All AWS resources are created in us‑east‑1, and the primary audience is a hiring manager assessing MLOps proficiency rather than an operations team running a 24×7 service.
+All AWS resources are created in us‑east‑1.
 ---

 ## 2. Environments & Accounts